 The aid to the Lebanese army “advances a wide range of US interests in the region.
 This not only includes countering ISIS, which we are focused on right now, but also other violent extremist groups, and countering Iran’s and Hizballah’s actions,” Pahon, the defence department spokesperson, said.

-Posted by GPD on August 7, 2017, With 2597 Reads Filed under WarZone.
+Posted by GPD on August 7, 2017, With 2668 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.